Lifailon/webtorrent-desktop-api/README.md

 The current version implements 15 endpoints:

 - Method: `GET`
-   - `/stats` - Current version of the client, its settings, torrent statistics and system info
+   - `/stats` - Get a list of current client settings, torrent statistics and system information
    - `/torrents` - Get a list of added torrents, as well as download status and details
    - `/torrent/<hash>` - Get the information of the selected torrent by its info hash
    - `/torrentFiles/<hash>` - Get a list of files of the selected torrent